rundeck/docs/docs/learning/howto/java-plugin.md

 - Testability
 - Use any JVM language

-### Fully crossplatform
+### Fully cross-platform

 Script plugins depend on a script interpreter like bash or Powershell deployed on the node running your plugin.
 If you run a heterogeneous environment with nodes of different operating systems or different versions of the same operating system, you can avoid those inconsistencies using a Java plugin.
-Since Java can run on essential any platform, our plugin logic will run the same way regardless of what operating system it runs on.
+Since Java can run on essentially any platform, our plugin logic will run the same way regardless of what operating system it runs on.

 ### All code dependencies can be packaged with the plugin

 Many scripts rely on external tools like awk, jq or your cloud provider's command line tool, requiring you to ensure that those tools are deployed everywhere your plugin will run, and are the correct version that your script expects.
-A Java plugin would be packaged into a single jar file that can also bundle any necessary third party library dependencies you might need alongside your plugin code so your dependencies are deployed atomically with your plugin logic.
+A Java plugin would be packaged into a single jar file that can also bundle any necessary third party library dependencies alongside your plugin code so your dependencies are deployed atomically with your plugin logic.

 ### Robust access to Rundeck context data